Powered by Smartsupp

 b) Support and Resistance Levels

 Place your stop-loss just below a support level or above a resistance level.
-This method minimizes the likelihood of being stopped out by normal market fluctuations.
+This method minimises the likelihood of being stopped out by normal market fluctuations.

 c) Fixed Percentage of Capital